Belarus: Lukashenko wins election with 80% of vote, preliminary results show | DW | 10.08.2020

 Alexander Lukashenko has served as Belarus' president since the establishment of the office in 1994.
 His reelection has sparked protests throughout the country, with opponents saying the vote was rigged.

 Svetlana Tikhanouskaya, a 37-year-old former English teacher who emerged as Lukashenko's chief opponent, won 9.9% of the vote, the election commission said.
-The other three candidates received less than 2% of the vote, while turnout for the election was put at 84%.
+The other three candidates received less than 2% of the vote.
+Turnout for the election was put at 84%.

 Mass protests erupted in cities across the country, including the capital Minsk, after official exit polls showed Lukashenko was on course for reelection.
 The president's opponents have claimed that the election result was rigged in his favor.

 Some 5,000 protesters in Minsk took to the streets to protest Lukashenko's election win, clashing with police into the early hours of Monday morning.
-Officers used stun and flash grenades to break up the demonstrations, according to DW's Minsk correspondent Irina Schöll.
+Officers used stun and flash grenades to break up the demonstrations, according to DW correspondents in Minsk .

 At least one person has been killed and dozens injured in the clashes between police and protesters, while 120 people have been detained nationwide, according to the Viasna human rights group.